Chandannagar: Chandanangar Gate

 Constructed in 1937, to mark the Fall of Bastille, the gate has the slogan of the French Revolution "Liberté, égalité, fraternité (Liberty, equality fraternity)" etched on it.
+It is located on the GT Road and separates Chandanngar from the neighbouring town of Bhadreshwar.
+During French rule, two such gates were built, the other being on the other end of the town on the way to Chinsurah.
+Presently, only this gate stands.

 The Underground House (Patal-Bari)

 The building is another example of the advancement in the knowledge of architecture and the aesthetic sense of the people of those earlier days.
 Its lower floor is submerged during monsoon when the level of the river rises.
 Rabindranath Tagore frequently visited the place and appreciated a lot about the building.
 He felt that the place influenced him to a large extent and broadened his intellectual capabilities.
 He mentioned Patal-bari in many of his novels.
 The social reformer Iswar Chandra Vidyasagar also stayed in the building.
 The house was owned by the zamindars of nearby Mankundu.

 Nandadulal Temple

 Nandadulal Temple built in 1740 by Indranarayan Roychoudhury presents an excellent example of ancient Indian sculptures.
-There are many fascinating temples devoted to Kali, Shiva, and other deities which show marks of brilliant craftsmanship and artistic taste.
+There are many temples devoted to Kali, Shiva, and other deities which show marks of skilled craftsmanship and artistic taste.
 The temple's old idol of Lord Krishna was thrown away into the pond behind the temple by a British general.
 Later the pieces of the idols were fished out from Ganges in Varanasi.
 It is built in the Do Chala Style of Bengal temple architecture.